susyjam/DRLearning/Navigation/Report.md

     eps_start=1.0, eps_end=0.01, eps_decay=0.995
   	Environment solved in 390 episodes!
 Average Score: 13.03 scores leveled out @ ~ 11,0 (2000 episodes)

+### DQN Hyperparameters used in this project

+    BUFFER_SIZE = int(1e5)        # replay buffer size
+    BATCH_SIZE = 64               # minibatch size
+    GAMMA = 0.99                  # discount factor
+    TAU = 1e-3                    # for soft update of target parameters LR = 5e-4                     # learning rate
+    UPDATE_EVERY = 4              # how often to update the network

+### Ideas for Future Work

+    1. I could try the Double DQN and see what changes exist regarding that model
+    2. Could implement Rainbow-Version of DQN.
+    3. Could implement CNN architecture to learn tha value- Function

 by @susyjam